seanmarcia/pythonforgood.org/team-leads.md

 * Connect face-to-face with stakeholder for SECOND time, tell them where you are in solving their business problem.
 Make sure you're ready for the event.
 * Attend all-hands google hangout for 2017 team leads – a final check in to get your questions answered before the official event happens in one week.
-* Attend Code For Good!
+* Attend Python for Good!
-* Pitch your project to Code for Good attendees on opening night (5pm sharp): provide a brief intro to the organization, to the project, ask for specific technical skills if needed, communicate your team’s goals if you feel strongly about it (examples: deploy by end of event, emphasize team learning, master new libraries, mandate pairing for all coding, etc.)
+* Pitch your project to Python for Good attendees on opening night (5pm sharp): provide a brief intro to the organization, to the project, ask for specific technical skills if needed, communicate your team’s goals if you feel strongly about it (examples: deploy by end of event, emphasize team learning, master new libraries, mandate pairing for all coding, etc.)

 ###### Week 5 (July 30-August 6th)
-* Attend Code For Good!
+* Attend Python for Good!
 * Set team goals with your team.
 See above for inspiration.
 * Lead the team during the event.

 ###### Week 6 (August 6-13)
 * Make plan to deploy with organizer.
 * Note that about 20% of our projects finish during the event—and we’re happy about that.
 We don’t want you or your team burning yourselves out.
-Code for Good is as much about building community as it is about doing good.
+Python for Good is as much about building community as it is about doing good.
 If you work late into the evenings, you miss out on playing board games and werewolf and we want to see your face during these social times!
 * Coordinate with any attendees who would like to work on the project after the event (This is completely optional on the part of the attendees, but many folks like to see projects through after the event).

 ###### Week 7 (August 13- Aug 20)